IBM/watsonx-data-introduction/docs/wxd-accesscontrol.md

 Here we need to select which catalog to use and then the schemas that the user will be able to access.

 !!! abstract "Select hive_data catalog, and then the ontime schema"

+!!! error "If you do not see any values being populated on the screen, refresh the browser"

 After selecting the schema, a set of tables associated with the schema will be listed.